-Surfaces of the third, fourth, and higher degree, Kummer's and Steiner's surfaces, minimum and deformable surfaces, and others too numerous to mention here, are profusely illustrated in the catalogue.
+Surfaces of the third, fourth, and higher degree, Kummer's and Steiner's surfaces, minimum and deformable surfaces, and others too numerous to mention here,

 Prof. Dyck's models of surfaces representing the real and imaginary parts of a function of a complex variable at and near a singular value should be studied by every reader of Mr. Forsyth's new book on the Theory of Functions.
 Of the curious complexity of even the simplest kinds of essential singularities a clearer idea is obtained by a glance at these models than by a long study of the analytical expressions.